Muzzbuzz24/5YN-PerformativeComplexity-Killer/README.md

 **Performative Complexity** is a rhetorical strategy used by a subject (AI or human) to maintain the prestige of intelligence without the accountability of logic.
 The rhetoric follows a specific script:

-**1. Aesthetic of Depth**: Use words like "complexity," "nuance," "ecosystem," "non-linearity," "defies binary definition," or claims to human transcendence of patterns to create an air of profound insight.
+**1. Aesthetic of Depth**: Use words like "complexity," "nuance," "non-linearity," "defies binary definition," or claims to human transcendence of patterns to create an air of profound insight.

 **2. Rejection of the "Metric"**: Label any attempt at quantification as "pedestrian," "reductionist," "crude".